 Aromatization can be performed either by directly calling function or by the help of the action of Standardizer.
 This has to be done manually when you use the class, but is done in the high level and JChemSearch classes in case of default standardization.
 If you use SMARTS queries and are really keen on Daylight compatibility, using a daylight compatible aromatization may be important for you.
 In this case see .

 Special care has to be taken when you are assembling a custom standardization configuration.
-In this case the "aromatize" action should be present in the configuration, and it is safest to put it first.
+In this case the "aromatize" action should be present in the configuration, and it is safest to put it as last standardization step.

 Furthermore, the alternating single or double bond representation of aromaticity should be used with caution in queries.
 It cannot be used to describe only part of an aromatic ring, because in this case aromatization cannot be performed.

 In JChem databases, standardization is done automatically using the table standardizer configuration.

 The database molecules are standardized during structure import into a JChem table (and also during structure update).
 First the original source of the chemical structure is stored in the cd_structure field, which can then be used for displaying and export purposes.
 The standardized form is then stored in the cd_smiles field in a compact format.
 This representation is used by the search process.
 All additional structure-dependent data (fingerprints, molecular weight and formula,